bitwiseops/presentations/slides/2024-03-28/Chapter 3 - Large Language Models.md

 --

+## (Wikipedia) Definition

+> A **large language model** (LLM) is a language model notable for its *ability to achieve general-purpose language generation and other natural language processing tasks* such as classification.
+LLMs acquire these abilities by learning statistical relationships from text documents during a computationally intensive self-supervised and semi-supervised training process.
+LLMs can be used for text generation, a form of generative AI, by taking an input text and repeatedly predicting the next token or word.

+--

 ## What is a Language Model?

 A language model is a statistical and computational tool that enables a computer to understand, interpret, and generate human language based on the likelihood of occurrence of words and sequences of words.